 I can’t guarantee that Clifton’s will always have this many dancers on every Swing night; the Feetwarmers are definitely one of the most popular bands.
 But, I do say that Clifton’s is a legit Swing dance venue, among many other things!
 So, if you haven’t been there yet, I highly recommend checking it out!

-Clifton’s does not charge cover, so please buy food or drinks when you go.
+If you get in for free, please guy food and drinks!
 Let’s not screw this up and have them kick out the Swing dancers (like so many other venues have) because we don’t buy anything!
 (Personally, I would prefer if they charged cover to get into the ballroom area so you didn’t have to buy drinks, but that probably won’t happen).

 There are several parking garages and lots in the area.
 The closest one is a converted old office building across the street above the Burlington Coat Factory.
-Cost on Friday nights is $6.
-On Saturday nights it is $8.
-Insanely cheap compared to downtown parking in most major cities.
+Cost is $16.
+There are cheaper options around.

 If you want an awesome dance-filled evening, go to the Lindy Loft first for their monthly Friday night dance, then walk on over to Clifton’s!
 You’ll be a happy dancer.